 Tourism is a major economic sectors that drive revenue for the Indian economy.
 To explore various opportunities that could help you get an engaging job, this course is more likely to help you.
 The curriculum extensively covers hospitality management, tourism, travel services, etc.

-10. Diploma in Digital Marketing
+1. Digital Marketing

 If you complete a digital marketing course from a reputed institute, you can land an exciting job in a digital agency, where you can be in charge of any of the following marketing activities: